Important Changes to the Real Estate Award

 Commission only employment

-To be eligible for commission only employment, employees need to be meet all of the following requirements:
+In order to be eligible for commission only employment, employees must meet all of the following requirements:

 - Employed as a Real Estate Employee Level 2 or above;